 The validity period of online orders: 3 months from the purchase date.

-Influenza is an acute respiratory infection that spreads through airborne droplets.
-Unlike other respiratory infections, the flu causes acute illness and is dangerous due to complications.
+Influenza is an acute respiratory infection transmitted through airborne droplets.
+Unlike other respiratory infections, influenza causes acute illness and is dangerous due to the complications it can lead to.
 It is one of the most common epidemic diseases.
-Every year, 5-10% of the population contracts the flu.
-In Lithuania, an increase in flu incidence is observed during the autumn-winter season.
+Annually, 5-10% of the population contracts influenza.
+In Lithuania, an increase in influenza cases is observed during the autumn-winter season.

-The flu vaccine is a vaccine that protects against the flu – a viral respiratory disease that can cause serious complications, especially for people in risk groups.
-Vaccines are usually made from inactivated (killed) parts of the flu virus, which do not cause illness but help the body develop protection.
+The influenza vaccine is a vaccine that protects against influenza – a viral respiratory illness that can cause severe complications, especially in those in risk groups.
+Vaccines are usually made from inactive (killed) parts of the influenza virus, which do not cause illness but help the body build protection.

-Who is recommended to get the flu vaccine?
+Who is recommended to get the influenza vaccine?

-The flu vaccine is recommended for everyone over 6 months old, especially for these individuals:
+The influenza vaccine is recommended for everyone over the age of 6 months, especially for the following individuals:

 - Elderly people (65 years and older);